 Join Moobile & grab a Welcome bonus worth up to £545!

 Play mobile slots with 50 free spins! then, get up to £100 extra on your 1st deposit!

-This is a payment method that does what it says on the tin, it allows you to add a deposit onto your usual phone bill.
-Pay by phone bingo is the perfect option for those on their mobile device and they solve a number of security issues.
+This is an online payment method that does what it says on the tin: it allows you to add the cost of a bingo-account deposit to your usual mobile telecom bill.
+The pay by phone bingo option is perfect for those playing on their mobile device.
+It also solves a number of security issues.

-It’s a pretty simple process to make these payments, here’s what you need to do:
+It’s a pretty simple process to make these payments.
+Here’s basically what you need to do:

-- Input – Head to the casher window and input your phone number, along with the amount that you want to deposit.
+- Input – Head to the cashier window and input your phone number, along with the amount that you want to deposit.

-- Authorise – A text will be headed to the number that you signed up with, just reply back or use the PIN provided to finish up the process.
+- Authorise – A text will be sent to the number with which you signed up.
+Just reply back or use the PIN provided to finish up the process.

-- Play and Pay – With this payment being added to your monthly bill, you don’t even need to pay for it before you start playing.
+- Play and Pay – Since this payment is being added to your monthly mobile bill, you don’t even need to pay for it before you start playing!